defold/tutorial-colorslide/README.md

 This error occurs because the proxy tries to create a new world (socket) with the name "default".
 But a world with that name already exists - the one created from "main.collection" at engine boot.
 The socket name is set in the properties of the collection root so it's very easy to fix:

-Open the file "/main/level_1/level_1.collection", mark the root of the collection and set the *Id* property to "level_1".
+Open the file "/main/level_1/level_1.collection", mark the root of the collection and set the *Name* property to "level_1".
+And, mark the level.go and set the *Id* property to "level_1".
 Save the file.

 <img src="doc/socket_name.png" srcset="doc/socket_name@2x.png 2x">